 Our graduate programs are devoted to the training of research scholars and educators in the discipline.
 We provide advanced training in sociological theory, statistics and research methods in the areas of gender and sexuality, immigration and globalization, medical sociology, race and ethnicity and urban sociology.
 Take a look at our academic offerings, admissions process and FAQ for answers to any questions you have about sociology graduate degrees at Temple University.

-The Department of Sociology offers two distinct graduate programs of study:
+The Department of Sociology offers three graduate programs:

-- The master’s program provides advanced training in sociological theory, statistics and research methods.
+- The Master of Arts in Sociology provides advanced training in sociological theory, statistics and research methods.
 Students prepare for research careers, social services careers, and PhD programs.

 - The PhD in Sociology concentrates on a variety of subfields of sociology to prepare students for research and teaching in academic settings and for advanced work in applied research settings.
 The program allows students some flexibility in developing additional specialty areas.
 The main areas of doctoral research are race & ethnicity, gender & sexuality, urban sociology, medical sociology, globalization, and immigration.